Karin Hogan

 About me

 I work across a wide range of emotional and life issues with adults from incredibly diverse backgrounds.
-As a CBT therapist my work focuses on the beliefs we hold about ourselves, others and the world that might not be helping us to get what it is that we most want out of life.
-In combination I also offer EFT which can be very helpful in treating trauma as well as anxiety and depression.
+My focus is often the beliefs we hold about ourselves, others and the world that might be getting in the way of us getting what we want out of life.
+I also help people to build assertiveness skills and self acceptance.
+One of the techniques I also find really helpful is EFT which can be very powerful in treating trauma as well as anxiety and depression.
 It has also proved to lower cortisol levels, improve blood pressure and enhance immune system functioning.

-My clients are neuro-diverse and I work with ADHD and ASD adults.
-I also support parents of children with disabilities and SEN. I am DBS checked.
+Many of my clients are neuro-divergent and I also support parents of children with disabilities and SEN. I am DBS checked.

 Training, qualifications & experience